snax4a/shy/README.md

 # Schoolhouse Yoga Website

-This yoga school website is built using angularJS 1.5.x, expressJS, and nodeJS (MEAN minus Mongo).
+This yoga school website is built using angularJS 1.5.8, expressJS, and nodeJS (MEAN w/o Mongo).
 All JavaScript is ES6 via babel.
 It includes a shopping cart (loosely based on ngCart) and will be processing payments via Braintree or PayPal PayFlow Pro (haven't decided yet).
 In order to keep track of newsletter subscribers, it uses a Google Docs Spreadsheet.
 Credit card information is intentionally not retained.

 The website is under construction.
-Most of the work that remains is around validation during checkout, the order confirmation and building the server API.
+Most of the work that remains is implementing the server API.

 The Angular Fullstack generator for Yeoman was used to scaffold out the initial project.
-Most of the angularJS code is ready to move to 2.0.
+The angularJS components are ready for migration to 2.0.

 ## Getting Started